aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 *Last updated: May 2026*

+*By Amine Raji, PhD, CISSP — AI/LLM security specialist with 15+ years securing critical systems in banking, defense, aerospace, and automotive.*

-> The 2026 reality: 80%+ of enterprises have AI agents in production.
-Less than 15% had full security review before deployment.
+> The 2026 reality: most enterprises have AI agents in production.
+Very few had a comprehensive security review before deployment.
 This guide is for the gap between those two numbers.

 ---